 If you don’t want to put on armour, you can shoot at targets instead.
 These shoots use pointed arrows.
 There are a variety of different tournament formats, or you can just shoot for fun.
 Generally, compound bows or bows with aids are not used.

 - Speed Shoot – Standard and Period

-In the SCA, it is possible for trebuchets, onagers and other catapults to be on the war field, but it depends on local (mundane) laws.
+In the SCA, it is possible to use trebuchets, Onager (Roman Siege engine) and other catapults to be on the war field.
+This depends on local (mundane) laws.
 These weapons are forbidden under NSW and Victorian state laws and may not be constructed or used in these states.
 However, if you’re interested in medieval siege combat, you are perfectly welcome to research the subject from an Arts and Sciences perspective, and share your knowledge with your fellow SCAdians.